 Housing Needs Reports

-Municipalities and regional districts in B.C. are required to complete housing needs reports by April 2022 and every five years thereafter.
-These reports will help local governments and the B.C. government better understand and respond to housing needs in communities throughout B.C.
+Municipalities and regional districts are required to complete Interim Housing Needs Reports (HNR) by January 1, 2025, using the new standardized HNR Method.
+The first “regular” Housing Needs Reports must then be completed by December 31, 2028, and every five years thereafter.
+These changes will help local governments and the B.C. government better understand and respond to housing needs in communities throughout B.C.

 An overview of Housing Need Reports